plone/training/docs/plone-deployment/edit-project.md

 There are some changes possible in the project without writing code by just editing the configuration.
 A popular change is adding an add-on.

-## About Add-Ons
+## About Add-ons

-Both Plone Frontend and Plone Backend allows adding add-ons.
+Both Plone Frontend and Plone Backend allow adding add-ons.
-Dependent on the add-on it could consist out of one part, like only for Plone Backend or only Plone Frontend.
+Depending on the add-on, it could apply to only one of Plone Backend or Plone Frontend, or both working together.
-Or it needs to install add-ons in both, working together.
-If the latter is the case these are two different components.
+If the latter is the case, then these would be two different components.

-Plone Frontend add-ons are written in Javascript and are released as NPM packages.
+Plone Frontend add-ons are written in JavaScript and are released as NPM packages.
 The Plone community maintains a curated list of Plone Frontend add-ons named [Awesome Volto](https://github.com/collective/awesome-volto).

 Plone Backend add-ons are written in Python and are released on the Python Package Index (PyPI).